Lightning-AI/models/README.md

 ## Saving and Loading Models

-Lightning Models offers a straightforward API for managing model checkpoints.
-First, train your model using PyTorch Lightning, then save your best checkpoint with a single function call.
+Lightning Models offers a simple API to manage your model checkpoints.
+Train your model using your preferred framework (our examples demonstrate PyTorch Lightning integration) and then save your best checkpoint with a single function call.

 ### Saving a Model